-In February 1966 the Tories went to Hamburg to record the 45er single "Barbara Ann", a German variation of the Beach Boys' cover version at the Hamburg DECCA studios.
-The original version of "Barbara Ann" had been published much earlier in by The Regents and immediately had notched up to position 13 of the US charts, but was not well known in Germany - unlike the subsequent Beach Boy version [1965/1966].
+In February 1966 the Tories flew to Hamburg to record the 45er single "Barbara Ann", a German variation of the Beach Boys' cover version at the Hamburg DECCA studios.
+The original version of "Barbara Ann" had been published much earlier in 1961 by The Regents and immediately had notched up to position 13 of the US charts, but was not well known in Germany - unlike the subsequent Beach Boy version [1965/1966].

 Now that they were obliged to use German lyrics they would have prefered a German version of their demo song "Go Away From My Window" for a B-side, but Teldec insisted to have "Oho", a song, which musically spoken the Tories liked much more than the artificially falsetto of "Barbara Ann" (sung by Ede Winter).
-They were bound to sing that foolish text ("Oho, my baby is oho ... you get balla-balla..."). .
+They were bound to sing that foolish text ("Oho, my baby is oho ... you get balla-balla...").

 On the sunny side were the performance at Neue Welt as support act of The Spencer Davis Group (featuring Steve Winwood and Pete York), where they received a warm welcome by more than 2500 people.

 The group's coherence got more and more slack after each group members started to use his own car.
 Even worse, the bookings declined substantially as many music clubs turned into discos.
 In autum of 1966 the end of the Tories was reached - Hucky suggested the break-up and Kralle, Bokens and Ede had no other choice than to accept.